 Introduction

-Henderson Trust is committed to ensuring the safety and wellbeing of children and adults at risk.
-This policy is about prevention, protection and support and applies to all children, adults at risk, visitors, volunteers and staff.
+Henderson Trust is committed to ensuring the safety and wellbeing of children.
+This policy is about prevention, protection and support and applies to all children, visitors, volunteers and staff.

 A child is someone under the age of 18 years.